glennhenry/cs-notes/docs/backend-development/13-message-broker/message-broker.md

 ### Apache Kafka

 Apache Kafka on the other hand, is designed to be more scalable for real-time data streaming and processing.
 A unit of data produced by producers consisting of key-value pair, timestamp, and additional metadata is called a **record**.
 These records are organized into **topics** and topics are further divided into **partitions**, record are distributed within the partitions.
-Each partitions is an ordered, immutable sequence of records.
+Each partition is an ordered, immutable sequence of records.
 These topics are handled by a **broker** which is responsible for receiving records from producers and serve records to consumers.
 A group of broker are then grouped together to form a **Kafka Cluster**, the cluster act as the entry point for producers and consumers to interact with the messaging system.

 ![Apache Kafka](./apache-kafka.png)
 Source : https://www.projectpro.io/article/apache-kafka-architecture-/442